gorillalogic/automate-rubies/docs/README.md

 ## Introduction
 Though most of newest FrontEnd Development projects have moved to Javascript Frameworks, leaving Fullstack frameworks (e.g JSP, ASP.Net and Ruby on Rails) in the water, still there are dozens of projects and customers out there with Rails projects; and even some of them have migrated their stacks to have API's based on Rails, and FrontEnd in React, Angular or whatever poison they want to drink.

-Here is the sweetspot where we want to work with.
+Here is the sweetspot where we want to work in.
 These projects have a strong investment in Ruby code, seasoned developers polished in the arts of Ruby and Testing based on that.
 Currently is extremely hard to find available Automators with Ruby expertise and here is where this article fits in, Today we will teach you the arts of creating a Testing Project using the Ruby language and the available tools.

 This will be our agenda for this article
 - Tools Installation and what do they do